The type of vehicle you own in Indiana can make a big difference in how much you pay for car insurance.

 SUVs with the cheapest car insurance costs in Indiana

-The Honda CR-V and Chevrolet TrailBlazer are the cheapest SUVs to insure in Indiana, with an average cost of $860 and $874 respectively for a six-month full coverage policy.
-The table below shows how the SUVs compare in terms of insurance rates.
+In Indiana, the Honda CR-V and Chevrolet TrailBlazer are some of the most affordable SUVs to insure with an average six-month full coverage cost of $860 and $874 respectively.
+See the table below for the complete list of affordable SUVs to insure.

 Vehicle model (SUV’s) | Average six-month premium |